 Mohammed bin Salman was hailed as a reformer but has yet to lift his country out of repression and corruption.
 Americans have been told that intelligence points to the prince as the man who ordered Khashoggi’s killing, and perhaps that finding is accurate.

 …Khashoggi, by having written a column or two for The Washington Post, has been canonized as a member of the media elite…

 While it will always be true that two wrongs do not make a right, this particular incident pales in comparison to the hundreds of thousands of human rights violations, murders, kidnappings, torture, and imprisonments that have occurred across the planet for decades.
 Very few countries ever terminated relationships with regimes responsible for such behavior.
 As Secretary of State Mike Pompeo said, in response to questions about America’s relationship with Saudi Arabia: “It’s a mean, nasty world out there.”
 A case could be made that Trump could express more forcefully his displeasure over the Khashoggi killing, but his words would have changed nothing.
 In the meantime, his detractors should reflect on the relative morality of many of America’s past relationships and why this one incident is suddenly so much worse than anything that has gone before.

 Could it simply be that Khashoggi, by having written a column or two for The Washington Post, has been canonized as a member of the media elite, so that his life was worth so much more than anyone else’s?
 Could it be that the left-wing media are trying to paint a picture of Trump approving of the killing of a man who contributed to a publication that is so often critical of the president?
 It seems likely that the answer to both questions is “yes.”
-Certainly, the outrage over Khashoggi’s untimely end has nothing to do with morality.We value your comments!
-Please weigh in on our comment section below.
+Certainly, the outrage over Khashoggi’s untimely end has nothing to do with morality.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com